a338wong/alberta_energy_market_analytics_dashboard/README.md

 - Alternative data sources for natural gas to reduce reliance on FRED API
 - Forecasting models for electricity prices and demand
 - Grid congestion and constraint analysis for price spike drivers
-- Advanced analytics including volatility modeling and correlation analysis
+- Advanced analytics, including volatility modeling and correlation analysis
 - Alerting system for significant market events

 ## Credits